diem/website/docs/wallet-app/inventory-mod.md

 For example, if a user wants to add 100LBRUSD and clicks “Add”.

 * The frontend will ask the backend for conversion rates, which will then be presented to the user.
-For this example, 100 LBRUSD will be added in exchange for 100 USD.
+For this example, *100LBRUSD will be added in exchange for 100 USD*.
 * When the user is ready to proceed, the frontend will ask for a final quote from the backend and will present the final terms to the user.
 * Once the user approves, the frontend will send an execute quote request to the backend.
 * The backend API will create an order with the order details and will then execute the process order workflow.
 The order will be dispatched and the correct workflow handler will be triggered.
 * The add/withdraw funds workflow will try to charge/refund the user payment method according to the order details.
 * If that succeeds, an internal network transaction is initiated to transfer the Libra Coins from the user account to the custody wallet inventory account or vice versa.